ChenKangLee/rematter-challenge/README.md

-# Rematter SWE Challenge
+# Driver's License Field Extractor

-This is a driver's license text extraction web app for the Rematter SWE interview process.
+This is a driver's license text extraction web app implemented in Vue.js + Typescript.

 ## 1. Archtitecture Overview